edfloreshz/blog.edfloreshz.dev/content/posts/rust/controlflow.md

 author: "Eduardo Flores"
 cover: /images/articles/rust/controlflow/header.png
 date: 2020-10-20
+description: "In this article, we'll be discussing what control flow is and how we can use it in Rust."
 ---

 In this article, we'll be discussing what control flow is and how we can use it in Rust.